mohityadav1991/kbc-online/kbc/README.md

 * You can build the project and run the tests by running ```mvn clean package```
 * Once successfully built, you can run the service by one of these two methods:
-* After this just go to /kbc-online/kbc/src/main/java/com/kbc/KbcApplication.java and run it as java application (there is option to run form cli also, but it reuires some dependency, willl update once I add the code for that too.)
+* After this just go to /kbc-online/kbc/src/main/java/com/kbc/KbcApplication.java and run it as java application (there is option to run with ```java -jar -Dspring.profiles.active=test target/connect-0.5.0.war or mvn spring-boot:run -Drun.arguments="spring.profiles.active=test"```, but it requires some dependency, willl update once I add the code for that too.)
 *Please do check details in application.properties file for database details, change the driver and other details accordingly.
-I have used SQL (on docker image)
+I have used SQL (on docker image).